The Ambassador Fellowship of Liverpool John Moores University

 He is also a Deputy Lieutenant of the County of Merseyside and former Chair of the Strategy and Performance Committee for Merseyside European Funding, which invested more than £900 million into the county.
 He continues to play an active role in Liverpool’s cultural and economic life and is currently the Chairman of Alder Hey Children’s Charity.
 In 2008 he was awarded a CBE in recognition of his services to higher education and his contribution to the wider community of Merseyside.

-You can read the oration for Michael Brown presented by Professor Frank Sanderson here
+Read the oration for Michael Brown presented by Professor Frank Sanderson.

 Ambassador Fellowship for outstanding contributions to LJMU and commitment to Liverpool